 Migration steps

-3. Add personal data (SSN, addresses, financial accounts) to monitoring.
+Add SSN, addresses, and financial accounts to monitoring.

 Not for: Skip IDShield if you want everything bundled (VPN, antivirus, password manager); Aura covers that bundle better.